vt-aoe-nanosat-avionics/Alexnet/Readme.md

 # Loading Models

 The AlexNet model is loaded onto the off-chip flash on the board.
 The flash is only 16MB so any potential model to run on the MCU has to be smaller than 16MB.
 The model is loaded using a modified version of Tab Host.
 The modified version adds `cnn_write_model`, `cnn_write_cifar` and `app_infer`.
 The CNN functions are helper functions to assist in loading the model and changing the image data on the off-chip flash.
+The large size of this AlexNet model means that writing it to the off-chip flash can take a long time.

 - `cnn_write_model`
     - **Description**: This function takes a C++ headerfile created using xxd and writes the byte array to the board's off-chip flash starting at 0x00001000.
 This function makes use of `common_erase` and `common_write` opcodes to write the model to the flash.
-The only arguement for this function is a relative path to the C++ file
+The only arguement for this function is a relative path to the C++ source file
-    - **Arguements**: Relative path to header file
+    - **Arguements**: Relative path to source file
     - **Example**:
 ```
 TAB> cnn_write_model target_x86/model_data.cc